 UNIFONY is my first album.
 Its a collaboration with Minco Eggersman featuring Mathias Eick.
-Our first single you can listen to here.
+Read more about UNIFONY here.

 On this page, you can find some of my ideas and views - mostly on music and recording and what I care about.
 Furthermore, you can find something about the gear I use and the why of it.
-The best way to check what I do and who I am is to check out the music I recorded and produced and other projects I am involved in.
+The best way to check what I do and who I am is to check out the music I make or check out other projects I am involved in.
 Or you can meet me in person.

 It's both fun and important to join and meet upfront with the people you want to collaborate with.
 Only this way you can go to the next level with your music.
 Working with each and every one's talent to make something that matters and not only adds to the pile of noise around.
 The intentions of your music are to be brought to the listeners.
 And that should be done carefully.
 Just like music, all of this is a personal affair.
 It starts with meeting up and talking about all the 'whys'.
 It's ness for me before I can figure out the 'hows'.